rok-git/listKindleBooks/README.md

 ### How to use:

-If no arguments are supplied, listKindleBooks read data from default file (~/Library/Application\ Support/Kindle/Cache/KindleSyncMetadataCache.xml).
+If no arguments are supplied, listKindleBooks reads data from default file (~/Library/Application\ Support/Kindle/Cache/KindleSyncMetadataCache.xml).

 `./listKindleBooks > ./kindle.csv`